A Hole in the Diaphragm

 This is an interesting case of a hole in the diaphragm (right side) with lung tissue obstruction right above it.

 Video x-rays I have watched show the hole as being a weakened, shrunken portion of the diaphragm.
 Whenever the diaphragm weakens it loses its ability to squeeze the sponge of the lungs right above it.
 Then debris collects.
 The lungs are a lot like a kitchen sponge that you need to squeeze to allow water to enter then squeeze again to force the debris out of the sponge.
-The lungs are very similar in this way.

 A 44-year-old man with acute myelogenous leukemia presented with mild pleuritic chest discomfort of several days' duration and 1 episode of blood-tinged sputum.
 In general, he felt well and denied shortness of breath.
 Vital signs were normal, and he did not have a fever.
 Physical examination, including chest examination, was normal.